sophiebatten123/SudokuGame/README.md

 # Wireframes

-- To ensure that I was being efficient in my coding I created a wireframe before starting, this gave me an outline of what the website should look like and how I should incorporate logic functions into JavaScript.
+- To ensure that I was being efficient in my coding I created wireframes before starting, this gave me an outline of what the website should look like and how I should incorporate logic functions into JavaScript.
 The links to these can be found below for both desktop and mobile devices:

 ## Desktop Wireframe